frkosurf/voot-specification/VOOT.md

     /groups/@me

-* If Basic Authentication is used and `@me` is used an error response with code `400 Bad Request` is returned.
-The `error` field contains `unsupported_user_identifier`.
+* If Basic Authentication is used and `@me` is used an error response with code `404 Not Found` is returned.
+The `error` field contains `invalid_user`.
   If a user identifier is specified instead of `@me` for providers not supporting the use of user identifiers the same error is returned;
 * If the specified user does not exist at the provider an error response with code `404 Not Found` is returned.
 The `error` field contains `invalid_user`;